 Even when a person’s injuries are apparent, proving that a medical professional was negligent is often an exhaustive legal process.
 A well-versed Kingston medical malpractice lawyer could guide a claimant through each step of the ensuing legal process to demonstrate negligence.

-Unlike other injury cases, medical malpractice cases often have different filing requirements in Kingston.
+Unlike other injury cases, medical malpractice cases often have different filing requirements .
 Certain criteria regarding both the statute of limitations and the filing of a certificate of merit must be met.

-What is the Statute of Limitations for a Medical Malpractice Case in Kingston?
+What is the Statute of Limitations for a Medical Malpractice Case?

-Pursuant to New York Civil Practice Law and Rules § 214-a, anyone injured by a doctor or other care professional’s negligence has two years and six months to pursue a claim.
+Pursuant to New York Civil Practice Law and Rules § 214-a, anyone injured through hospital, doctor, or other medical professional negligence has two years and six months to pursue a claim.
 This deadline is active from the date that a claimant suffered their injury and, while there might be exceptions, anyone looking to file a claim might face a dismissal once the statute of limitations expires.
 Given the statute of limitations, individuals who have suffered from medical malpractice should consult a hard-working attorney immediately to begin pursuing their claim.

 Why Do I Need a Certificate of Merit?